WangY18/NEPath/ReadMe.md

 ### About Citing

-If you need to use the **NEPath** project, please cite  "Wang Y, Hu C, Wang Z, et al. Optimization-based non-equidistant toolpath planning for robotic additive manufacturing with non-underfill orientation[J].
-Robotics and Computer-Integrated Manufacturing, 2023, 84: 102599."
+If you need to use the **NEPath** project, please cite  "Wang Y, Hu C, Wang Z, et al. Optimization-based non-equidistant toolpath planning for robotic additive manufacturing with non-underfill orientation[J]. *Robotics and Computer-Integrated Manufacturing*, 2023, 84: 102599."

 ## Introduction to IQOP